-Until recently, if you weighed over 180-200lbs you were not considered to be an acceptable candidate for joint replacement surgery.
+Until recently, if you weighed over 180-200 lbs, you were not considered to be an acceptable candidate for joint replacement surgery.
 Patients were told “come back when you lose weight and then you can a have a ticket to enter my operating room.”
-Much has changed over the past twenty years.
+Much has changed over the past 20 years.
 Now, patients who are overweight or obese can expect clearance for surgery.
+There is a range of accepted weight ranges, but the current standard is that anyone obese (greater than 100 pounds over ideal weight or a BMI of roughly 40-45) should not consider joint replacement.

 With the advent of non-cemented load bearing hip implants and improved joint bearing hip and knee surfaces and designs, heavier patients may now enjoy the pain relief and increased activity levels of joint replacement.
 However, it is in the best interest of the overweight patient and his surgeon to encourage weight loss prior to surgery.
 One pound of weight is equivalent to 4 or 5 pounds of pressure on the lower extremity joint.
 Next time you check in your 40 pound suitcase at the airport, consider how comfortable you would feel if you could lose that 40 pounds of weight you may be carrying!